 The Basic report is useful when you want to see changes in your campaigns' performance.

-For example, if you wanted to troubleshoot a significant drop in impression volume, try creating a Basic report with the reporting interval set to "Day" and include the "Exchange" dimension (to find if the drop is related to an individual exchange).
+For example, if you wanted to troubleshoot a significant drop in impression volume, try creating a Basic report with the dimension set to "Day" and include the "Exchange" dimension (to find if the drop is related to an individual exchange).
 This could indicate an issue with a creative being disapproved on a particular exchange.

 Ways to use the Basic report to optimize for better performance:Site performance

 - Generate a Basic report and include "App/URL".

 - If you view this in Google Sheets, then make a copy first